FireAphis/Fact/README.md

 clicks and supplies only the necessary information in the most readable format, I could think of.
 Hope you will enjoy it too.

+The tool is intended for the UCM version of ClearCase.

 CLI
 ---